Instructors

 Today, due to her diligent work, research and study of the heritage of Haitian dance, Dieudonné is known as one of the best banda dancers outside of Haiti.
 Her passion for dance led her to establish Nadia Dieudonné & Feet of Rhythm, a Brooklyn-based Haitian dance company specializing in theater performances with live instrumentation.
 In the founding of this organization, Dieudonné also created Feet of Rhythm Kids to include Haitian-American youth who are not aware of nor exposed to the vibrant culture of Haiti.
 Through their performances and signature cultural program called "Konbit," Feet of Rhythm has been educating the community through the performing arts for almost three decades.

-Emilio Hernadez Gonzalez
+Emilio Hernandez Gonzalez

 Afro-Cuban

-Emilio Yasmel Hernández González native of Havana, Cuba.
-Emilio studied at the School of Art Instructors of Havana Dancer and choreographer of musical shows, 1st Level Solo dancer and principal choreographer of the Raíces Profundas Company Ramiro Guerra Award 2016 for Best Folkloric Dance Performance in Cuba National Choreography and Best Show Award 2018-2019 with my work *Patakkin* Participated as a workshop leader and jury member in international dance events and festivals in different countries
+He received the Ramiro Guerra Award in 2016 for Best Folkloric Dance Performance in Cuba, as well as the National Choreography and Best Show Award in 2018–2019 for his work Patakkin.
+Emilio has participated as a workshop leader and jury member in international dance events and festivals across various countries.

-West African
+West African (Guinean Dance)

 New Orleans Bounce